jostbr/ecoviz/README.md

 # EcoViz
-Software package for personal economy tracking and visualization.
+Python scripts for personal economy tracking and visualization.

 ## How to get started
 Download the four source files and store them in a directory of choice (or just clone the repository).
 Then when you have a new expense or income you run add_expense.py or add_income.py respectively, to save the expense/income to a data file.
 As for what type of expense/income type you should use, just do anything you want, for example rent, groceries, transport, entertainemnt, clothes, but try not to use too many different (not more than 8 for example).
 Some can maybe be combined into a "other" category.
 Now you have stored some economy data and can run ecoviz.py to visualize the data.
 Here the data can be visualized either for a (any) single month or for the entire time span since the beginning of expense/income tracking.
 Instructions for use of command line arguments can be found by providing `--help` flag to either of the three above mentioned scripts.